spacetimeengineer/mupy/README.md

 ### System Sets
 Any system code with unspecified parameters ; rendering a set of possible system configuration. the mu package cannot handle these objects yet but soon it will.

-### Claim

-mu represents a technology which would eventually be required (in conjuction with other technologies such as AI, Quantum Computers, Cryptocurrency, ) to achieve a type 1 civilization.
-Mu prescribes a pathway to the development of the future and a new way to consider and even execute the future in a way that should amke everybody happy.

 ### Concept